 Britain enters talks with two consortiums to outsource arms buying

-LONDON (Reuters) - Britain's defense ministry is in talks with two consortiums - led by U.S. engineers CH2M Hill and Bechtel - that are competing to run its 159 billion pound ($249 billion) equipment buying program to cut delays and cost overruns.
+LONDON Aug 21 (Reuters) - Britain's defence ministry is in talks with two consortiums - led by U.S engineers CH2M Hill and Bechtel - that are competing to run its 159 billion pound ($249 billion) equipment buying programme to cut delays and cost overruns.